 Based on our analysis of the proposed rents, unit sizes (square footage), amenities, location, quality and occupancy rates of the existing low-income properties within the region, it is our opinion that the subject development will be competitive.
-Further, 14 of the 18 total subject units are anticipated to retain RA, requiring residents to pay up to 30% of their gross adjusted incomes towards housing costs.
-As such, the subject units will remain a substantial value within the market.
+Given that RA will be maintained on 10 of the units and a PRA subsidy will be available to current households residing in the remaining 12 units at the subject site, the subject units will remain a substantial value within the market.
 This has been considered in our absorption projections.